mythicaltimes/Go-Hello-World/README.md

 # Go-Hello-World

-This repository will be used for all tutorials found in https://tour.golang.org
+This repository will be used for all tutorials found in https://tour.golang.org and other tutorials found around the web.

  * Files in Deck are part of a solution to build a card game
  * QuizGame reads in a CSV with two columns that provides a question and compares it to the answer